supabase/iceberg-js/CONTRIBUTING.md

 ## License

-By contributing to iceberg-js, you agree that your contributions will be licensed under the MIT License.
+By contributing to `iceberg-js`, you agree that your contributions will be licensed under the MIT License.